 Whether a jurisdiction sets the standard of care at the national, statewide, or same or similar community level; there may be more than one legitimate standard of care in that jurisdiction.
+A defendant clinician can avoid liability by establishing compliance with any one of these SOCs.

-Jones v.
+- Jones v.
 Chidester (Pa.
+1992)

-1992) 6p PA Civil Jury Instruction 11.04 9p Jandre v.
+- PA Civil Jury Instruction 11.04

+- Jandre v.
 Physician Ins.
 (Wis.
-2012) 50p
+2012)